Hitler-Stalin/Molotov-Ribbentrop Pact

 Related stories

-On the occupation of Latvia
+About the occupation of Latvia

-The existence of the independent state of Latvia in 1940 was interrupted by the occupation and annexation by the Soviet Union, or incorporation into the Union of Soviet Socialist Republics (USSR).
+In 1940, the existence of the independent state of Latvia was interrupted by the occupation and annexation, or incorporation, of the Soviet Union into the Union of Soviet Socialist Republics (USSR).

 The records of the German army group "North", later renamed "Kurland" during the siege of Courland, still do not contain clear information about the approximately 50 000 German soldiers.
 These soldiers are listed as missing.
 Even today, the relatives of these soldiers are trying to find traces of their relatives and ancestors in Kurland, both documentary and physical.
 One such story is that of Karl Grimm, a German soldier from Swabia (a historical region in south-west Germany, at the source of the Rhine and Danube rivers), whose war career was cut short on 27 October 1944 at the Krūmi home near Vaiņode (5 km to the NW from Vaiņode, Latvia)